tom-leamon/design-patterns-JS/docs.md

 ```

 ### Flyweight
-reduces the cost of creating and manipulating a large number of similar objects.
+Reduces the cost of creating and manipulating a large number of similar objects.
 ##### flyweight_es6.js
 ```Javascript
 class Color {